bamason2/ttc066-module/docs/notes/Section_6.md

 which are found by $det(A – \lambda I) = 0$.
 By inspection, you can see that the eigenvalues are the same as the roots of the *characteristic equation*.
 Check this by using the MATLAB command `eig()` on matrix $A$ and comparing with the solution given above.

 What is interesting here is the fact that only matrix $A$ governs the fundamental modes of vibration of the system.
-It doesn't matter what the inputs or are, the eigenvalues give the system’s full vibrational response.
+It doesn't matter what the inputs are, the eigenvalues give the system’s full vibrational response.
 They tell you how the system will vibrate as it freely settles with no input, after an initial condition.

 It is probably easiest to show how to interpret eigenvalues (and eigenvectors, which are also useful) using an example.
 We need something slightly more complicated than the suspension, so we’ll try two unequal masses and springs.